 Adding up the estimated costs of these activities will give you a good basis for negotiations.
 Discussing the list will also help to clarify expectations, which is especially important if you work with foreign distributors.

 In a good entrepreneurial setting, a manufacturer must understand the purpose of a distributor and vice versa.
 A distributor is a sales agent that caters to retailers.
 Distributors are the middle-men in a three-tier distribution chain.
-There are many considerations before setting a reasonable profit margin for your distributors.
+Given a maximum sales price to the consumer, the manufacturer, distributor and retailer have to split the revenues.

 However, not all margin is profit.
 In order to earn the margin, distributors and retailers have to make costs, for example for shipping, storage, financing and of course selling the goods.
+They also have their overhead, leaving only part of the margin as their profit.
 When negotiating with the parties further in the distribution chain, you will have to take this into account.

 Available distributor margin calculation